Resolving cosmic star formation histories of present-day bulges, disks, and spheroids with ProFuse: Abstract

 \section{Abstract}

 We present the first look at star formation histories of galaxy components using \textsc{ProFuse}, a new technique to model the 2D distribution of light across multiple wavelengths using simultaneous spectral and spatial fitting of purely imaging data.
 We present a number of methods to classify galaxies structurally/morphologically, showing the similarities and discrepancies between these schemes.
+We show the variation in component-wise mass functions that can occur simply due to the use of a different classification method, which is most dramatic in separating bulges and spheroids.
 Rather than identifying the best-performing scheme, we use the spread of classifications to quantify uncertainty in our results.
-We study the cosmic star formation history (CSFH), forensically derived using \textsc{ProFuse} with a sample of ~7,000 galaxies from the Galaxy And Mass Assembly (GAMA) survey.
+We study the cosmic star formation history (CSFH), forensically derived using \textsc{ProFuse} with a sample of $\sim$7,000 galaxies from the Galaxy And Mass Assembly (GAMA) survey.
 Remarkably, the forensic CSFH recovered via both our method (\textsc{ProFuse}) and traditional SED fitting (\textsc{ProSpect}) are not only exactly consistent with each other over the past 8 Gyr, but also with the in-situ CSFH measured using \textsc{ProSpect}.
 Furthermore, we separate the CSFH by contributions from spheroids, bulges and disks.
 While the vast majority (70\%) of present-day star formation takes place in the disk population, we show that 50\% of the stars that formed at cosmic noon (8-12 Gyr ago) now reside in spheroids, and present-day bulges are composed of stars that were primarily formed in the very early Universe, with half their stars already formed $\sim$12 Gyr ago.